Wired's top editor: Metaverse 'feels like a terminological land grab' - KTVZ

 On Facebook, the thing that has struck me about it is we all, and Wired included, did a lot of coverage of the Facebook Papers and what came out of them.
 And that’s important, and I think that it probably drives the conversation on Capitol Hill, which ultimately is where this matters.
 That’s where the regulation is going to come out of.
 But part of me asked: How much does this actually talk to the general public?
 How much of this stuff are they reading?
 There was almost too much detail, too many revelations, too many little things.
 And as with other things in the past like the financial crisis or the health care reform, I think the public can get a certain amount of fatigue.
 There’s all this detail, but what am I actually supposed to just think about this?

-I recently read a tweet from Sarah Watson, an analyst at Forrester, who wrote, “[T]he media cycle shift toward crypto, web3, metaverse etc. increasingly feels like tech has architected a successful pivot to redirect attention on to the next thing, rather than dealing with what they’ve already built and broken.”
+I recently read a tweet from Sara M. Watson, a principal analyst at Forrester, who wrote, “[T]he media cycle shift toward crypto, web3, metaverse etc. increasingly feels like tech has architected a successful pivot to redirect attention on to the next thing, rather than dealing with what they’ve already built and broken.”
 Do you agree with that sentiment?

 When people are talking about the metaverse, they’re appropriating a term from this novel that imagines the metaverse as a certain kind of thing and they’re trying to bring the idealism or that idea to a very different and very disparate set of experiences.
 Web3 similarly feels like an attempt to put a new, easy to understand catchy label on a bunch of stuff that is happening.
 And that was true Web2 as well, and yet, in hindsight, you can say that having that label helped coalesce or crystallize some shifts that were happening on the web and on the internet in industry in general.
 That did mark a real trend, mark some changes.
 So here again, I’m trying to inject nuance.
 I’m saying yes, I agree.
 It’s marketing.
 It’s relabeling.
 The same problems exist, and the same problems that we have on social media spaces today will carry over into virtual spaces and metaverse spaces.
 And so one should approach it with a great deal of caution and at the same time open to the question: What new stuff might emerge?